AdamBien/afterburner.fx/README.md

 2. Convention-based unification of presenter, view, FXML and css.
 3. Conventional resource bundle loading.
 4. Injection of System.getProperties.
-6. Injection of presenter-local configuration properties.
+6. Injection of presenter-local configuration properties (system properties are overriding the local configuration).
 7. Afterburner is a "Just-Enough-Framework" extracted from [airhacks-control](https://github.com/AdamBien/airhacks-control) and used in [airpad](https://github.com/AdamBien/airpad) and [lightfish](https://github.com/AdamBien/lightfish) applications

 Jumpstart with: